billspat/PyGenePlexus/docker/README.md

 `docker build -f docker/Dockerfile -t geneplexus:latest .

+This will use the data folder `.data` and build for all networks.

+To set a custom folder for the backend data, use the `DATA_FOLDER` [build argument](https://docs.docker.com/engine/reference/commandline/build/#build-arg)

+`docker build --build-arg DATA_FOLDER=/path/to/data -f docker/Dockerfile -t geneplexus:latest .`

 Note if you are on a new "Apple Silicon" Mac or other ARM based system, using default build will create an 'arm' architecture image which may not run on the cloud or other PCs.
 For use on the machine on which you build this is fine.
 However, if you want to build images for use by others or use with cloud services, you may need to build multiple 'platforms.'